 Pressing Easily recalled immediately sends the card to the Exponential Phase with an initial interval of Easy Interval on Exiting Learning/Relearning Mode.

 The Interval Factor is determined by two figures: the card's ease (a measure of how difficult you've found the card in the past), and the rating button you select (Forgot, Partially Recalled, Recalled with Effort, or Easily Recalled).
-Each card's ease begins at the Starting Ease setting (230% by default) and is updated every time you review the card.
+Each card's ease begins at the Starting Ease setting (230% by default) and is updated every time you practice the card.
 In other flashcard apps, the ease is sometimes called the E-Factor.

 Pressing Forgot uses an Interval Factor of Lapse Interval Multiplier (this is less than 1, since the card's interval should decrease when you forget it; it's 0.1 by default) and decreases the ease by 20 percentage points.
 In addition, the card is sent to the Relearning Phase (described later).